 This is the ultimate home buyer’s guide below, which explains the process to qualify for an FHA mortgage, so you know what to expect.
 This free guide will define the updated FHA requirements and rules, so you understand what is needed to qualify for an FHA mortgage loan at a competitive interest rate with the least amount of pain possible.
 The RefiGuide will help you apply for an FHA loan at a payment you can afford from a lender you trust.

-Step by Step Mortgage Guide Walks You Through the FHA Home Loan Process
+Step by Step Guide for FHA Loan Requirements

 FHA loans are backed by the Federal Housing Administration.
 This means that the full faith and credit of the US government backs every loan approved by FHA.
 This support means that if the borrower does not pay the loan, the FHA will pay back the lender.
 This allows many FHA-approved lenders to offer favorable credit and down payment terms to people who would not otherwise qualify for the mortgage.
 FHA loans can be approved with a 580-credit score with a 3.5% down payment, and also feature very flexible debt to income ratios and income requirements.
 The FHA mortgage is one of the easiest to be approved for in America today.
 But depending upon your circumstances, the approval and closing process can take up to a few months.